Liam-PushON/Smarty-Shopware-Plugins/README.md

 Setting return to 'price' will return the products price, also setting 'tax' to 'true' will return the items price including tax
 ###tax
 Setting return to 'tax' will return the products tax value
+###all
+Setting return to 'all' will return an array of all properties
+['name', 'link', 'image', 'supplier', 'sales', 'categpry', 'price', 'tax', 'price-tax']
 ##make_banner
 **DEPENDS ON SLICK JS**
 The make_banner function creates a product carousel banner using [slick js](http://kenwheeler.github.io/slick/)